titola/neuropa/README.md

 My head is continually tracked, probably using the technology of the deficient missiles.
 Sporadic sounds, that are not directional but audible by all and based on my location, suggest to me the use of the plasma.
-That tracking system and the electric meters are the basis of the attack.
+That system and the electric current are the basis of the attack.

-The criminals use the radio without limits of frequency, disturbing also the musical transmissions in FM.
+The criminals use the radio without limits of frequency and have the licence to do what they want.

 There are at least four fixed positions of the attackers.
 The measures have been taken in Rome (north), June 5th 2018, by using SDR, a simple